ruevaughn/swapi-app/README.md

     * ```bin/rails credentials:edit``` add ```SWAPI-APP_DATABASE_PASSWORD: ''``` or replace '' with the password you chose for that role.
     * ```bin/rails db:create:all```

+  Redis
+    * The Front end call will be asynchronous, so the backend should be too.
+Even though we know with this API the requests should be fast, you actually never know.
+    * brew install redis for osx using Homebrew, can lookup various OS installations

 * Configuration
  -- bin/rails generate rspec:install
  -- https://github.com/ctran/annotate_models/blob/develop/README.rdoc#configuration-in-rails - lists all commands to annotate the models.